ministryofjustice/data-platform-products/data-products/_docs/product-specification.md

 # Data product specification

 Use the `00-specification.yml` file in your data product definition folder to provide an overall title and description for your data product, and tags to help users find it.
 If you wish, you can also write a short value proposition outling _why_ the product exists and what data analysis or visualisation might arise from it.
+In general, the `00-specification.yml` file contains information that users of the data will see.

 You should also provide contact information for the product.